AdolfVonKleist/Phonetisaurus/README.md

   > cmudict.formatted.dict
 ```

-Train a complete model with default parameters using the wrapper script:
+Train a complete model with default parameters using the wrapper script.
+NOTE: this assumes the tool was compiled with the python3 bindings:
 ```
 $ phonetisaurus-train --lexicon cmudict.formatted.dict --seq2_del
 INFO:phonetisaurus-train:2017-07-09 16:35:31:  Checking command configuration...